About Our Ads

 Last modified: February 16, 2023

 We use Tracking Technologies

 This information allows us to improve your customer experience.
-For example, we or third parties we work with use tracking technologies:
+For example, we and our third-party partners use tracking technologies:

 - To recognize new or current guests and Site visitors.